 - a child-centred approach: for services to be effective they should be based on a clear understanding of the needs and views of children.

-We need to work together if we are able to continue to make the improvements in outcomes for children, young people and families, within the Peterborough area.
+We need to work together if we are able to continue to make the improvements in outcomes for children, young people and families, within the Cambridgeshire and Peterborough area.

 Working with children and families in identifying their needs is not an exact science.
 The ‘needs indicators’ are a guide and are by no means exhaustive.
 There is no substitute for professional judgement or discussion with others and this guidance aims to assist practitioners and managers in determining levels of need in order to consider the appropriate responses to address needs.

-Click here to view the Threshold Guidance (updated September 2016)
+Click here to view the Peterborough Threshold Document (updated September 2016)